cheesasaurus/v-rising-modding-notes/README.md

 ## General mod installation

-Installing a mod is as simple as copying a DLL file into the `./BepInEx/Plugins/` directory of your server
+Installing a mod is as simple as copying a DLL file into the `./BepInEx/Plugins/` directory of your server.

 ## Bloodstone